OpenMobileAlliance/oma-knowledge-base/content/announcement.md

 ---
-visible: true # When set to true, makes Announcement banner visible
+visible: false # When set to true, makes Announcement banner visible
 ---